pratas05/ESP_LoRa-Wireless_Communication_trought_Sensors/README.md

 # Lora Sensor Project

 ## Overview
-This project uses two ESP32 devices for wireless communication via ESP-NOW (using macaddress), where a transmitter device sends the joystick values (X, Y, button) and the distance measured by an ultrasonic sensor HC-SR04 to a receiver device.
+This project uses two ESP32 devices with LoRa integrated for wireless communication via ESP-NOW (using macaddress), where a transmitter device sends the joystick values (press button information and a password defined by the owner) and the distance measured by an ultrasonic sensor HC-SR04 to a receiver device.
 The receiver displays the data on an OLED screen and activates a buzzer and LEDs if the distance is below certain thresholds.

 ## Objectives